 When in the depths of nature, closed in, I realise I never want for anything like I do for this feeling.
 The noise of the world we have constructed around ourselves suddenly seems futile, pointless, and just as with the freshness of snow, I want to start again, choose what to grow from this beautiful blank landscape.

 My daughter wakes and delights at the sight of real snow; “real snow!” she sings, and hurriedly we pile on layers before venturing outside.
 The alpacas sorrowful faces look up to us, their ears weighed down with moisture.
 We scrape thick snow from their troughs and break the ice in their water bucket.
 The horses are going crazy, galloping around, and we scurry about organising hay for them.

-Pausing for a moment I look out to the landscape, relishing the magic of working methodically in snow and I am suddenly overwhelmed by the utter newness of things, of this clean and silent world, un-marked in every way and find myself wishing for snow to fall in my mind.
+I stop for a moment and look out to the landscape, relishing the magic of working methodically in snow and I am overwhelmed by the utter newness of things, of a clean and silent world, un-marked in every way.